7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 .. | .. | .. | Export from Archive tier not supported

-Shipping with physical disk drives large amounts of data to a Azure Blob and Azure Files to a Azure datacenter with CLI tool for preparation - `WAImportExport` - Window 64 bit only
+Shipping with physical disk drives large amounts of data to a Azure Blob and Azure Files to a Azure data center with CLI tool for preparation - `WAImportExport` - Window 64 bit only
 - Export only from Azure Blob
 - Up to 10 empty drives per job

-Import/Export Jobs - physical disk to data center
+Import/Export Jobs - physical disk to data centre
 1. Identity data
 2. Calculate transportation disk requirement
 3. `Azure Export Jobs` or install and run `WAImportExport` to copy data to disk